 Often, my students and fellow faculties tell me that they like my slides.
 Simple and yet engaging.
 Since, the time I made the switch from Microsoft PowerPoint to Google Slides, I have never looked at another content presentation program.

 For college students, making a presentation can be a daunting task as many ideas cross to the mind but need to be streamlined the creative juices.
-Often, students spend more time in formatting slides than working on the content.
-With Google slides, students can focus on the content and can even collaborate with their team.
+Often, students spend more time formatting slides than working on the content.
+With Google Slides, students can focus on the content and can even collaborate with their team.

 One feature that's handy is adding YouTube videos directly to the slides.

 The last innovative feature in the list that students and educators can make use of is the presenter view.
 When you click on presenter view, you will have two options.